seance/paraverse/pages/introduction.md

 Paraverse is a tabletop roleplaying game system for a high-fantasy, sword and sorcery setting.

 Paraverse mainly uses a 20-sided die, with occasional use of other dice, for resolving probabilistic actions and events.
+There are no character classes and no strict limitations on equipment.

 ## Core Principles